Get insider access

 Best Mirrorless Cameras Under $1,000

 Mirrorless cameras are an excellent choice for many photographers and videographers.
-Unlike traditional DSLRs, they tend to be smaller and lighter, with fast autofocus systems and quick continuous shooting speeds.
-There are also plenty of options to suit different budgets, whether you're buying new or used.
-The good news is that most modern mirrorless cameras, even entry-level models, are versatile enough for a wide range of photography and video work.
-With so many models on the market, you can find something that suits your needs without breaking the bank.
+They tend to be smaller and lighter than traditional DSLRs, with highly accurate autofocus systems and fast continuous shooting speeds.
+The good news is that most modern mirrorless cameras, even entry-level models, are versatile enough for a wide range of photography styles and video work.
+If you want your $1,000 to go a little further or leave more room in the budget to put toward lenses, there's also a vast used market for cameras, with older models available on eBay or at retailers like Adorama, B&H Photo Video, KEH Camera, and MPB.

-We've bought and tested over 80 cameras in our lab, and below you'll find our recommendations for the best mirrorless cameras under $1,000.
-If you're looking for something even more affordable, you can also take a look at the best cameras under $500.
+We've bought and tested over 105 cameras, and below, you'll find our recommendations for the best mirrorless cameras under $1,000.
+If you're looking for something even more affordable, check out the best cameras under $500.
 Or, if you're looking specifically for more beginner-friendly models, try our picks for the best mirrorless cameras for beginners.
-If you think you'd prefer a point-and-shoot camera with a fixed lens, you can also check out our recommendations for the best compact cameras.
+If you'd prefer a point-and-shoot camera with a fixed lens, check out our recommendations for the best compact cameras.

 1. Best Mirrorless Camera Under $1,000